 But, what if you’re not sure what you would like to do?
 Most people generally have a hobby or interest that they enjoy doing in their downtime.
-Do you like to tinker with cars or motorcycles?
+Do you love to tinker with cars or motorcycles?
 Do you enjoy cooking for your family?
-Start there… with your hobby.
+Start there, by enhancing your hobby.
 If you are still not sure, perhaps there are people you know who you can “interview” to see how they like their job, what it entails and if they enjoy it.
 For example, if you are interested in the field of beauty, ask a spa in your community if you can shadow them for the day to observe the responsibilities of being a cosmetologist or manicurist.
 If you enjoy building, see if a construction company will let you hang out with them for a few days to observe what goes into being a construction worker.
-Before you invest and begin a technical trade program, you should be certain that you have a genuine interest in the subject.
+Before you invest and begin a technical trade program, you should be sure that you have a genuine interest in the subject.

 As there are many trade school opportunities available, it is worth mentioning that all geographical areas may not provide schools with your chosen career choice as a training option.
 Typically, trade schools center their programs around the economy of the community or the state in which they are located.
-This may very well dictate either which field you choose or where you may need to go to get the training you desire.
+A state’s financial stability may very well dictate either which field you choose or where you may need to go to get the training you desire.
 Trade schools like to work with their local employers, in hopes of providing apprenticeship opportunities and fulfilling local job openings, within their community, with qualified students from their school.
 They generally work very hard to find a placement that suits both you and the employer.
 It’s always best to consider a career choice that will be in high demand in the future, if possible.

-Within the field of business, you may be trained as an administrative assistant, bookkeeper, real estate broker, hospitality manager or marketing assistant, just to name a few options.
+Within the field of business, you may be trained as an administrative assistant, bookkeeper, real estate broker, hospitality manager or marketing assistant, to name a few options.
 The human services sector provides career options in social work, personal healthcare aides, human service assistants, among others.
 Within the field of beauty and cosmetology, you can pursue a career as a hair stylist, nail technician, barber, esthetician or, if fitness is your passion, perhaps an exercise instructor or nutritionist would suit you.

 Other categories of trade school training can include food and beverage specialties, technology, early childhood education, and teaching, as well as, in the field of legal services, such as a paralegal or legal assistant.
 Concentrations in media, art, and design are also available.
 The sky’s the limit!
-What are you waiting for?